 The courgette is a variety of cucurtbit, which means it's from the same family as cucumber,…

-- 6 shallot, halved and thinly sliced
+- 6 shallots, halved and thinly sliced

 Related to the onion (as opposed to being a younger version of it), shallots grow in clusters at…

-- 2 fat garlic clove, chopped
+- 2 fat garlic cloves, chopped

 - 2 tbsp balsamic vinegar